Henryyihao/TSMformer/README.md

 # TSMformer
-An early release version of the TSMformer code.
+An early release version of the TSMformer(Trend-Seasonal Modeling Transformer with Multi-layer Specialization) code.